mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 );
 ```

 The foreign key is important.
-If we try to insert a row into `students` and refernece a classroom that doesn't eyt exist, we'll get an error.
+If we try to insert a row into `students` and refernece a classroom that doesn't yet exist, we'll get an error.

 {% include header-sql.html %}
 ```sql